Offline Goal-conditioned Reinforcement Learning with Quasimetric Representations: Experiments

 \subsection{Experimental Results}

-We evaluate \Method{} across evaluation tasks OGBench for the environments and datasets listed in \cref{tab:ogbench}.
-We evaluate \Method{} with 6 seeds in all environments, and report the success rates aggregated across the 5 evaluation tasks (goals) provided with each environment.
+We evaluate \Method{} across evaluation tasks in \Gls{ogbench} for the environments and datasets listed in \cref{tab:ogbench}.
+The experiments use 6 seeds in all environments, and report the success rates aggregated across the 5 evaluation tasks (goals) provided with each environment.
 Of particular interest are the ``\texttt{teleport}'' and ``\texttt{stitch}'' environments, which respectively test the ability to handle stochasticity and composition.